ImageMagick v6 Examples --

 [IM Output] ==> [IM Output] ==> [IM Output]

-Note that if you want to actually tile the texture over the image you need to use the "composite" command rather than the more versatile "convert" command, though there are ways to get around that.
+Note that if you want to actually tile the texture over the image you need to use the "magick composite" command rather than the more versatile "magick" command, though there are a number of other ways to Tile Images in Memory using convert.

-Also note that when adding a texture like this, the smaller details in the original photo tend to be lost by the noise of the overlayed texture.
+Also note that when adding a texture like this, the smaller details in the original photo can be lost by excess noise of the overlaid texture, textures should ge hept either simple, or their effect appropriatally moderated, such as the Decontrasting Level Adjustment used above.

 Such textures can be found all over the web, as various background patterns for web pages.
 They may not even look like a texture, be colorful, or even very bright or very dark.
 After adjustment however you will find that you can get some very interesting effects.